AMAZING AND DEDICATED NURSES:THEIR ROLE IN MEMORY CARE

 Nurse A is someone who is always willing to consult over whatever issue I raise.
 This Nurse is knowledgeable, competent, communicative, and, above all else, positive.
 In several recent phone calls, I was able to get quality current information about Beverly; he/she is a caring Nurse.
 This Nurse also intervenes directly with Caregivers when that is needed.
 If the assigned Caregiver is not immediately present and another is, he/she simply tells the other one to please help out as the resident needs someone to do that now, e.g., take them to the bathroom.

 Nurse B is an amazingly caring and competent Nurse.
 We always have had informative conversations when I call about Beverly, especially following the recent difficulties.
 She/he has the happy, pleasant manner that makes conversations work well.
 And she/he is also very knowledgeable, always able to answer my inquiries about medical issues.
 This Nurse knows whatever has happened when I call, even if away from the station helping another resident.
-So it is clear that she/he gives clear attention to what is observed and to what is in the chart.
+So she/he has attended to and remembers what is observed and what is in Beverly’s chart.

-So what suggestions do I have for others?
+So what suggestions do I have for those who will be caring for someone with dementia?
 First, know the Nurses.
 In this facility the Nurses work 12 hour shifts, so there is always a day Nurse and a night Nurse.
 And 7 days to fill every week and in two different areas, with one nurse each, at least in the daytime.
 So there must be 8 – 10 of them at this facility.
-I have not been there for 8 months, but I always get a Nurse I know.
+I have not been there for 8 months (because of COVID) but I can always reach a Nurse I know.
 And they always give me good information and answer all of my questions.
 Of course, it is important to realize that Nurses cannot say anything to anyone who is not authorized in the system.
 If you have a relative or friend that you want to help you with understanding what is happening, you should so authorize.

-The Nurses have and provide the most detail about a variety of issues and many of these should be significant to family & friends.
-They know exactly whether Beverly is resisting her medications or not, how difficult it is to get her up walking just now (an issue now), how well she is eating today, and so on.
+The Nurses know and provide the most detail about a variety of issues, many of which are significant to family & friends.
+They know exactly whether Beverly is resisting her medications or not, how difficult it is to get her up walking (an issue now), how well she is eating today, and so on.
 And when they say she is not walking much, I always indicate how much I want her to be walking as much as possible.
+And there is follow through on such requests.

 Previous